Drawing boundaries: Reflections on the Science and Belief in Society conference, Birmingham 4th – 6th July, 2019

 The majority of social scientific and historical research into science and religion has been conducted in the US and Europe.
 This presents an issue, however, when we attempt to understand how the broad categories of ‘science’ and ‘religion’ (or ‘belief’) may relate in other countries.
 There is the danger of ethnocentrism—viewing one’s own culture as the centre of the world and viewing other cultures using categories and standards of one’s own.
 Perhaps this is most notable in the deployment of survey measures of public attitudes towards evolution, developed in a US-Christian context, to other countries and cultures of the world with disparate discourses around science and religion.
 Indeed, this also represents another issue with the world ‘religion’ itself, in that our Western conception of ‘religion’ is not shared by all cultures around the world, thus perhaps ‘belief’ makes more sense as a category.
 However, the conference moved in the right direction for understanding how science and belief relate globally, not through UK and US scholars investigating other cultural contexts, but through the inclusion of scholars from India, South Africa, Argentina, the Philippines, Mexico, Poland, Greece, among others.
 This international boundary breaking is perhaps the most successful achievement of the conference, and one I look forward seeing more of in the future.

 James Riley is a Research Fellow at the University of Birmingham, researching public attitudes towards evolution.
 His doctoral research focussed on the relationship between Catholicism and evolutionary science in England.
+For more see his Research Profile.
 Follow him on Twitter @JamesIRiley